 On the chorus, other vocals and an orchestra hit fill out the sound before returning to the next rapper’s chance to let the words flow.

-9. “Train From Kansas City” by The Shangri-Las
+9. “The Train From Kansas City” By The Shangri-Las

-The combination of rumbling piano and bass with a forward-driving percussion and sound effects creates an atmosphere evocative of the approaching train.
+The combination of rumbling piano and bass with forward-driving percussion and sound effects creates an atmosphere evocative of the approaching train.

-10. “Kansas City Southern” by Pure Prairie League
+10. “Kansas City Southern” By Pure Prairie League

-The uses of the phrases “onward bound” and “homeward bound” give conflicting ideas – is he wanting a new start, or did he come from Kansas City and longs to return?
+The use of the phrases “onward bound” and “homeward bound” gives conflicting ideas.
+Is he yearning for a new start, or did he come from Kansas City and longs to return?
 Either way, he longs for the freedom the train would give him as he hears the train whistle in the distance.

 It’s tough not to feel the charm of Kansas City, and even tougher to keep it to yourself!
 These are just some of the best songs that showcase the beauty of Kansas City.

 Make sure to keep them in your playlist for your next visit!
 And whenever you feel sentimental about this city, you’re welcome to re-listen to these songs.